ckeditor/ckeditor5/packages/ckeditor5-theme-lark/docs/examples/theme-customization.md

 ## Detailed guide

-If you would like to create such a widget on your own, take a look at the {@link framework/deep-dive/ui/theme-customization dedicated tutorial} which shows how to achieve this step by step with the source code provided.
+If you would like to create such a widget on your own, read the {@link framework/theme-customization dedicated tutorial} that shows how to achieve this step by step with the source code provided.